ConnorCallison/ecfr-opportunities/README.md

 This project aims to download the entire electronic Code of Federal Regulations (eCFR), parse it into Markdown format, pass it to OpenAI embeddings, and then build a web application where users can ask natural language questions about the regulations.
 Additionally, we will develop a node job to evaluate various subsections of the eCFR, generating complexity and cost scores to help identify potential areas of efficiency improvement in the government.

+## Project Status

+✅ **eCFR XML Downloader**: Operational

+- Downloads all 50 titles of the eCFR in XML format
+- Stores files in `libs/ecfr-xml/src/results/xml-data`
+- Provides detailed success/failure reporting

+🚧 **Other Components**: In Development

 ## Project Plan

 1. **Download eCFR**: